citycontext/citycontext-ui/README.md

-City Context widgets spike.
-Not ready for production use yet.
+# Overview

+This library allows you to add City Context widgets to your web page in a couple of lines, while allowing you to somewhat customize their appearance.